 The Wii U supports full 1080p HD graphics.
 This means that Nintendo favorites, like Mario, Link and Samus, will finally get a high-definition facelift.
 Most of the components powering the Wii U are exclusive and kept secret.
-In early benchmark tests, the processor clocked up to 3GHz, making it faster and more powerful than any other console currently on the market.
+In early benchmark tests, the processor clocked up to 550MHz, making it slightly faster and more powerful than any other console currently on the market.

 Many third-party developers, once opposed to developing for Nintendo's Wii, publicly stated plans to upgrade and port games to the Wii U. These developers announced that the Wii U demonstrated major power and could easily handle the games currently on the market.

 The most exciting potential in the Nintendo Wii U's performance comes from the GamePad.
 Some games will allow you to transfer the main playfield from your HDTV to the tablet controller, so while you're playing "New Super Mario Bros.
 U," your family can watch movies or television.
 Other games remove the need for a pause menu by displaying all tools and items on the tablet controller, able to be selected with the press of a finger.
 Finally, using a combination of the GamePad and Wii controllers, some players can get one perspective through the tablet while other players use the TV as a different perspective, working either with or against the GamePad player.
 As developers create new experiences, the optional play styles between the screen and the GamePad make the Wii U versatile and a top performer on the console market.